image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 Perfect Roast Chicken

-overhead image of roast chicken in grey baking dish
+perfect golden roast chicken in a grey baking dish.

 I’ve been busy perfecting my Roast Chicken recipe for several months now, and I can finally say it is just right.